gillenbrown/library/README.md

 This simple Python application is designed to make it easy to keep track of the astronomy literature.
 Some key features include:
 - Add papers with the URL of the paper's page on either ADS or the arXiv
 - Automatic queries to ADS to get all the paper's details, including the bibtex entry
+- Import papers from a BibTeX file
 - Automatic downloading of the paper PDF
 - Open the paper PDF using your preferred local PDF viewer
 - Papers on the arXiv that do not have full journal information will be automatically updated as soon as that information is available on ADS
 - Papers can be organized into different groups using tags
-- Export the bibtex entries for all papers, all papers belonging to a given tag, or just a single paper
+- Export the BibTeX entries for all papers, all papers belonging to a given tag, or just a single paper
 - Space for notes on each paper

 https://user-images.githubusercontent.com/12191474/201559494-a0fcbef5-cccf-4bb1-9cb1-a2d23dee25e5.mp4